Here’s a 4-day itinerary for an awesome visit to the City of Smiles!

 Where’s our horse?

-To fully appreciate the ancestral house now owned by the Javellanas, my sister and I decided to climb up the stairs and get a full view of the gardens and the surrounding fields.
+To fully appreciate the ancestral house now owned by the Javellana’s, my sister and I braved the stairs.
+We got a full view of the gardens and the surrounding fields.
 It was scary to walk on the narrow cemented foundation of the building, knowing that behind the plastic cover was nothing and that we could easily fall off with one false step.

 Hurray from the second floor!